hcl14/LLM_interview_research/README.md

 -   *Different models for different steps (e.g.,  `gpt-3.5-turbo-instruct`  for the text planning steps and  `gpt-4`  for the code writing step)* (**My note**: common practice for many tasks like classification is even training simple classifier or other ML model using a lot of synthetic examples from LLM and running LLM only if confidence of ML method is low).
 -   *A check that re-runs the function if the output is unsatisfactory (e.g., if the output code cannot be parsed by Python's  `ast`  module)*

-In my opinion, asking LLM to create summary and describe the function helps later for RAG-like mechanisms to retrieve condense information from conversations history (or summaries can be directly included into each prompt).
+In my opinion, asking LLM to create summary and describe the function helps later for RAG-like mechanisms to retrieve condensed information from conversation history (or summaries can be directly included into each prompt), also it doubles the representation of infirmation (code + text) with different level of abstraction.

 For testing, I took the simple ETL code written by my friend, which processes logs: https://github.com/ashd97/cucm-zoom-directions-fixer

-The main function, [`parse_cdr_log`](https://github.com/ashd97/cucm-zoom-directions-fixer/blob/76da6c18203de8d1a6e1c5e521da707130c37a13/directions-fixer.py#L164), is being called in multiprocessing manner to extract records from logs which contain phone numbers from dir_of_active_phones.
+The main function, [`parse_cdr_log`](https://github.com/ashd97/cucm-zoom-directions-fixer/blob/76da6c18203de8d1a6e1c5e521da707130c37a13/directions-fixer.py#L164), is being called in multiprocessing manner to extract records from logs which contain phone numbers from `dir_of_active_phones`.
 There core mechanism of the function is [a construction of many IFs](https://github.com/ashd97/cucm-zoom-directions-fixer/blob/76da6c18203de8d1a6e1c5e521da707130c37a13/directions-fixer.py#L210):
 ```
  for phone_recorder_tuple in dir_of_active_phones:
      if (fields[8] in phone_recorder_tuple or fields[30] in phone_recorder_tuple):